vuejs/docs/src/guide/events.md

 ```

 ::: tip
 Order matters when using modifiers because the relevant code is generated in the same order.
-Therefore using `@click.prevent.self` will prevent **all clicks** while `@click.self.prevent` will only prevent clicks on the element itself.
+Therefore using `@click.prevent.self` will prevent **clicks default action on the element itself and its children** while `@click.self.prevent` will only prevent clicks default action on the element itself.
 :::

 ```html